Omena0/flask-server-generator/README.md

 ## How to set up and use:
 1. Download the repo and run build.cmd
-2. Create the HTML files that you want to be on the website (into code/)
+2. Create the HTML files that you want to be on the website (into code)
 ### 3. Download and install python, and flask:
 #### Install python
   - Go to the python website and download python 3.X (newest possible)